lextm/jekyll-theme-chirpy/_posts/2013-5-11-jexus-series-how-to-install-jexus-web-server-5-3-1-on-ubuntu-13-04.md

 1. `sudo vi /var/www/default/index.html`
 1. Press i on keyboard to enter edit mode.
-1. Type “Hello World from Jexus” and press Esc on keyboard to exit edit mode.
+1. Type "Hello World from Jexus" and press Esc on keyboard to exit edit mode.
 1. Type :wq and press Enter on keyboard to exit vi.